Orchaldir/rusted-arena-piston/docs/design/rendering/tiles.md

 ## Entities

-* The entity's symbol is rendered with its team color.
+* The entity's symbol is rendered with its team COLOR.
 * The symbol is rotated to match the entity's orientation.

 Description | Symbol